Duncan Phillips: Oh yeah, Michael was guesting on that one right?

 Duncan: 8 period, brand new songs.
 I just want you to see the show.
 I donít want to give away too much.

+Michael: Loveology is going to become something we're going to be writing about very soon.
 I canít tell you now, but itís a project with the boys and I and Ben Moody, which is another whole music project.

 Michael: No, Itís gonna be different.

 Duncan: You know what, we're talking about maybe the end of this year.

 Duncan: Yeah, weíve been working hard here, and we really feel we need to get something out as quickly as possible here.

 Duncan: Yeah, donít get me wrong, were not gonna bring it out before itís ready.
 But saying that, we're gonna be pouring everything into this record to get it out as soon as possible.

 JFH Store | Donate to JFH | Prayer | Privacy | Home